Reflections on the 17 Beethoven String Quartets: The Late Period Quartets (Part 3 of 5)

 The last six piano sonatas written between 1814-1822 (Op.
 90 – Op.111), the two Op.
 102 cello sonatas, the song cycle An die Ferne Geliebte and substantial work on the Missa Solemnis (not completed until 1823) are the only major undertakings of the years 1814-22.

 The failure in 1812 of his relationship with a secret love seems to have caused an emotional depression for years.
-A letter to an “Immortal Beloved” was found in his papers after his death, causing generations of speculation as to the woman’s identity.
+A letter to an “Immortal Beloved” was found in his papers after his death, causing generations of ongoing speculation as to the woman’s identity.
 With Sherlock Holmes like investigative abilities, Maynard Solomon, in his 1977 book “Beethoven”, made a seemingly air-tight case that the letter was written in 1812 to Antonie Brentano, 10 years younger than Beethoven and wife of Franz Brentano, a businessman and friend of Beethoven.
-But as historians have kept digging, additional love letters to others and contradictory clues continue to surface, and so the controversy remains unresolved!
-Whoever she was, this lost love and the realization that he would never be a husband or father most likely intensified the emotions involved in a five-year legal battle over guardianship of his nephew Karl.
-In 1820 Beethoven finally succeeded in discrediting the boy’s mother in court and took Karl as his own “son”.
+But as historians have kept digging, additional love letters to others and contradictory clues continue to surface, and so the controversy remains unresolved.
+Alternative possibilities include Countess Josephine Deym who Beethoven had pursued years earlier, and Bettina Brentano, a woman of beauty and intellect who befriended a number of famous men, including Goethe.
+Whoever she was, this lost love and the realization that he would never be a husband or father most likely intensified his emotional need for family connection and fueled a five-year legal battle over guardianship of his nephew Karl.
+In 1820 Beethoven finally succeeded in discrediting the boy’s mother in court and was awarded Karl, whom he referred to as his own “son”.

 Beethoven was finishing the Missa Solemnis, was working on the Ninth Symphony and had indicated to friends he was thinking again of writing string quartets, when an offer came from Prince Nikolas Galitzin toward the end of 1822 to commission “one, two or three new quartets!”
 He would need until February of 1824, however, to finish the symphony, the mass and his final piano work (the “Diabelli” Variations) before devoting himself full time to this commission.